durw4rd/dices/README.md

 Live version available at: http://faces-of-a-dice.bitballoon.com/.

 *This is app in not cross-browser compatiple, will work only on modern versions of Mozilla or Chrome browsers.
+BUT has mobile friendly version if you needed to play on the road.